- MTh in Applied Orthodox Theology...

 • Iconography III*

 *courses specific to the Iconography concentration

-The directed-praxis courses of the Byzantine Iconology Concentration are offered in the spring semester of each year (Units II, IV) and will generally address a particular need in the area of Iconography.
-They will include a proposal submitted for approval to the Iconography Program Director and the Praxis Mentor; the directed Praxis itself; and a Praxis paper with supporting detail.
+The directed-project courses of the Byzantine Iconology Concentration are offered in the spring semester of each year (Units II, IV) and will generally address a particular need in the area of Iconography.
+They will include a proposal submitted for approval to the Iconography Program Director and the Projects Director; the directed Project itself; and a Project paper with supporting detail.

 An intensive week-long Residency takes place in late August or early September at the start of the first two academic years, and is held at the Antiochian VIllage Conference & Retreat Center in western Pennsylvania.

 Students who successfully complete the required coursework of the Applied Orthodox Theology curriculum, and who satisfy the other prerequisites, may enter the final phase of the Master’s Degree program which will include research and thesis composition focusing on a practical application of Orthodox Theology.
 During the spring semester of their second year, Master's degree students will be enrolled in a year-long preparatory course titled "Master's Thesis: Sources and Methods" which covers:

 - Completion and defense of the Master’s Thesis.